-I have been on a journey of self realization and transformation over the last year.
-I have been trying to figure out what I want for the second half of my life.
+I have been on a journey of self realization and transformation.
+After many years of taking care of kids and aging parents, I have been trying to figure out what I want for the second half of my life.
+It is super hard to even know what I want my future to look like.
+Am I even capable of re-directing and re-defining my life?
 I have been frightened and filled with stress many times over as I examine the question:

 Can you change your life at 50?

 Yesterday, I got a call from a friend of mine that I haven’t heard from in a while.
 We’ve literally been friends since we were born.
 Her mother and my aunt were room mates in the hospital when both she and my cousin were born.

 After a long conversation of catch up, and right as we were going to say goodbye, she says: